Shikifuyin/AzerothCore-ClassLess-Solo/README.md

 - Generic Class
 - Extensive testing of all Spells/Talents/Glyphs and interactions
 - Stat Allocation system ?
-Some of those most likely require C++ core edits, hence a custom build.
+- Some of those most likely require C++ core edits, hence a custom build.
 As much as possible I want this to be compatible with any azerothcore-based repack for now ...

 Compatibility :
-Any AzerothCore build/repack with eluna support.
+- Any AzerothCore build/repack with Eluna support.
-Should also work on Trinity with a very slight change (ask me if you need help).
+- Should also work on Trinity with a very slight change (ask me if you need help).

 Requirements :
 - Eluna : http://elunaluaengine.github.io/index.html